keeneyetact/retroBoard/README.md

 ### Version 4.2.0 (wip)

 - Add a page explaining how local encryption works
-- Re-introducing rate limiting, both for the REST API and the Websocket connections.
+- Re-introducing rate limiting, both for the REST API and the Websocket connections, in Node and Nginx
+- Reduce the quantity of data sent over Websockets (for instance, only sending post ID instead of whole post when voting)
+- Reduce the number of SQL queries on the backend, simplifying the backend logic

 ### Version 4.1.4 (hotfix)